eric-ljk/bipolar_subtypes/README.md

-# Bipolar Disorder and Mood Stabilisers:
+# Bipolar Disorder and Mood Stabilisers

 ### An NLP exploration of the two main subtypes of bipolar disorder with regards to Reddit posts on mood stabilisers